 The U.S. Department of Justice launched the ICAC Task Force program in 1998 to help law enforcement learn how to prevent, combat and investigate Internet Crimes Against Children.
-ICAC Task Force training is often held annually within regions across the United States.
+2021 ICAC Task Force training is scheduled regionally across the United States each year.

-COVID-19 Announcement: Due to the global pandemic, many conferences are being rescheduled.
+COVID-19 Announcement: Due to the global pandemic, many 2020 ICAC Task Force Training conferences have been rescheduled to 2021.
 Please check the event websites before making any travel plans and stay safe.

 See all conference dates and training options at https://www.icactaskforce.org/

 The fight against Child Sexual Abuse Material (CSAM) is important, ongoing and complex.
 Regional ICAC law enforcement conferences provide law enforcement professionals (police, sheriffs, prosecutors, etc.) with excellent opportunities to learn from peers and industry experts, network with other officers from their state and region, and see the latest vendor technology to help them in their digital investigations.

 In addition to conferences, four vendors have received funding from the Office of Juvenile Justice and Delinquency Prevention to train task force members and include:

 - National White Collar Crime Center (NW3C)